A RACI Chart Definition, Example, and How to Use It for Project Clarity

 Encourages accountability among team members

-When there’s no doubt about who is in charge of what, there’s opportunity for team members to feel accountable and totally responsible for their assigned tasks.
+With a RACI chart, there’s no doubt about who is in charge of what.
+This creates opportunities for team members to feel accountable and totally responsible for their assigned tasks.
 There’s no micromanaging or constant checking in, as each individual’s roles are clearly outlined in the RACI matrix.

 Ensures workloads are divided evenly